Codeplain-ai/example-saas-connectors/how_to_spec_saas_connector.md

 ## Prompt 4

 ```
-Does Intercom provide endpoint for accessing list of users?
+Does {{ saas }} provide endpoint for accessing list of users?
 ```

 ### Prompt 5

 ```
-Please generate OpenAPI spefication of Intercom api in json format.
-Include only details how to connect and authenticate to the API and the information about the endpoint for accessing list of admins?
+Please generate OpenAPI spefication of {{ saas }} api in json format.
+Include only details how to connect and
+authenticate to the API and the information about the endpoint for accessing list of users?
 ```

 Store the file as {{saas}}-openapi.json (e.g. intercom-openapi.json) and store it in the folder *openapi-specs*.